mumairofficial/khalilstemmler-website-2019/src/pages/articles/when-is-typescript-necessary.md

 It's not always possible to have tests for everything, because, well- life.

-In that case, I'd say that if you don't have Unit Tests, the next best thing you could have is compile-time checking with TypeScript; next best to that is runtime checking with Prop types.
+In that case, I'd say that if you don't have Unit Tests, the next best thing you could have is compile-time checking with TypeScript.
+After that, if you're using React, the next best is thing is to use runtime checking with Prop types.

 However, compile time checking is **not a subsitute** for having unit tests.
 The good thing is that unit tests can be written in any language- so the argument for TypeScript here is irrelevant.
 What's important is that tests are written and we are confident about our code.